 From rocky scrambles to mellow hikes to the Leadville 100, we’ve worn these trail shoes through rain, summer heat, and everything in between.
 And while there isn’t a single perfect shoe for everyone, we’ve categorized our top picks to help you find the best fit.

-Fortunately for runners, 2021-2022 was a great year for trail running shoes.
+Fortunately for runners, 2022 is a great year for trail running shoes.
 Every shoe on this list is a stellar choice, with several capable of crossing over into a variety of terrain.

 - Best Overall